rxchell/rxchell/README.md

 - **web development**
 - **mobile development**, and
 - **UI/UX**.
+- I am still exploring other ooprtunities too!
-- I am open to any opportunities as well!
+- Open to any opportunities as well!

 ### 💻 I’m currently learning
 - **`Java`**